betterscientificsoftware/bssw-tutorial-sc20/handson-m03-git-workflows.md

 layout: home
 ---
-# Hands-On: Module 3: Git Workflows
+# Hands-On Exercise 3: Git Workflows

 ## Goals
 To fork a repo, create a branch and make a pull request